kevinrider/phpetrade/README.md

 ## Composer

-This library uses Composer autoloading and will be available on [Packagist](https://packagist.org/packages/kevinrider/phpetrade) as well.
+This library uses Composer autoloading and is available on [Packagist](https://packagist.org/packages/kevinrider/phpetrade) as well.
 To setup the autoloading:
 ```
 cd INSTALL_DIR/phpetrade
 curl -sS https://getcomposer.org/installer | php